 Sex Offenders Registry Board

 Salem, MA 01970

-Massachusetts Law requires that certain information be issued to students, student groups, teams and organizations.
-This information is provided in the College’s Hazing Policy, Section 9 of the Student Handbook.
+Massachusetts Law requires that certain information be issued to students, student groups, teams, and organizations.